faister/iot-workshop/README.md

 We are so glad to have you with us today.
 We put together this workshop to give you some hands-on experience with the Microsoft Azure IoT suite.
 Our goal is to get you up-to-speed on the latest developments so you can take the knowledge back to your office and start implementing IoT solutions with them.

+## Prerequisites and Materials
+TBC

 ## Agenda
 Day 1:
 - Azure IoT Suite: Level 300 intro
-- Environment setup: azure subscription, SSH access to your Raspberry PI
+- Environment setup: azure subscription, SSH access to your Raspberry PI, set up prerequisites
 - Lab 1: Azure IoT Device Management

 Day 2: